 Chairman & CEO

-During college years he was a correspondent for the Yale Daily News/New York Times Paris-Calcutta Expedition and, later with his brother, was featured in Life Magazine for having flown a single-engine Piper aircraft around South America.
-Other activities have included development of a cocoa and banana plantation in Nicaragua and of real estate in California and Colorado.
+During college years he was a correspondent for the Yale Daily News/New York Times Paris-Calcutta Expedition, and was featured in Life Magazine, with his brother, for having flown a single engine aircraft around South America.
+Subsequently, he developed a cocoa and banana plantation in Nicaragua.